fieldtrip/website/workshop/meg-uk-2015/dcm_tutorial.md

   - lFFA [-36 -48 -24]
   - rSTS [51 -39 18]

-- As we are modelling a visual response, use a prior onset of sensory input at 70ms with a standard deviation of 16ms determining its duration.
+- As we are modeling a visual response, use a prior onset of sensory input at 70ms with a standard deviation of 16ms determining its duration.

 - Click the red arrow to continue.
 The data you’re working with should have a pre-specified head model (mapping from source-space to sensor-space).
 If the head model for this dataset hasn’t been computed, SPM will ask you to do it now.
 Let’s use the “template” model with a “normal” cortical mesh.
 To specify Nasion position, click “select” –> “nas” -> “OK”.
 Please do the same for LPA and RPA.
 Use headshape points.
 After a couple of minutes, click on “display MEG”, then use a “3-shell sphere” EEG head model and a “single shell” MEG head model and again click on “display MEG”.
 This completes the head model.